After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 Status bar shows summary of folder items or selected items, such as count or total size.
 When you are in a menu, status bar shows quick description of selected command.

 Here's how Computer folder looks in Windows Vista.
-In Windows 7 it looks almost exactly the same, just colours and some Toolbar commands are different.
+In Windows 7 it looks almost exactly the same, just colors and some Toolbar commands are different.

 In Windows 8 and 8.1, Computer or This PC looks like this.
-Ribbon replaces all menus and toolbars with Tabs and content-sensitive commands.
+Ribbon replaces all menus and toolbars with Tabs and content-sensitive buttons, drop-downs and check boxes.
 You can minimize or maximize it using keyboard shortcut Ctrl+F1.
 There is no Menu bar or Details pane available in Windows 8 and 8.1.

 Menu bar is hidden by default in Windows Vista and 7.
 You can reveal it by pressing ALT key on your keyboard once; in Windows 8 and 8.1 it activates the Ribbon-style toolbar.